Gizziio/gizzi-runtime/README.md

 # gizzi-runtime
-Gizzi Core powers Gizzi MC² and Gizziio CLI, providing shared intelligence, memory, and execution.
+Gizzi Core is the stateful intelligence orchestration layer that powers all Gizzi interfaces.
+It manages context, memory, tool execution, and model routing, providing a persistent control plane for reasoning and action across sessions and modalities.